City problem · Munich

 Stand up the US engineering signal.
 Anchor named programme references.
 Rebuild the RFQ response.

 Stage one: stand up the US engineering signal.
-A US-based engineering presence, even if modest, with named US engineers visible inside the firm's US-facing surface, programme materials, and LinkedIn.
+A US-based engineering presence, even if modest, with named US engineers visible inside GMA's US website, deck, and sales material, programme materials, and LinkedIn.
 A US applications-engineering or validation footprint that the US OEM can collaborate with directly.
 The presence is the signal.
 The signal is the rung.

 Stage two: anchor named US programme references.
-Where the firm already supplies the US plants of European OEMs, those references are restated in US-procurement-readable language with named US programme details.
-Where the firm has US-side OEM relationships emerging, the early-stage work is structured so that the named references can be cited inside one cycle.
-The US OEM procurement reader needs to see named US programmes, not generic experience lists.
+Where GMA already supplies the US plants of European OEMs, those references are restated in US-procurement-clear language with named US programme details.
+Where GMA has US-side OEM relationships emerging, the early-stage work is structured so that the named references can be cited inside one cycle.
+The US OEM procurement buyer needs to see named US programmes, not generic experience lists.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US OEM, one product line), a Cross-Border Build (three to six months, full US OEM channel rebuild), or a Group Partnership (monthly retainer, twelve-month minimum, for Tier-1 groups with multiple US-facing product lines).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks, one US OEM, one product line), a Cross-Border Marketing Build (three to six months, full US OEM channel rebuild), or a Global Marketing Partnership (monthly retainer, twelve-month minimum, for Tier-1 groups with multiple US-facing product lines).
+Pricing is discussed privately after GMA knows the work needed.

 Before rebuild (DACH Tier-1 register)After rebuild (US OEM ladder register)